This is the game subtrope of Loads and Loads of Races

 - Talislanta has several dozen bizarre species to choose from, and even its "human"-analogs aren't necessarily what you'd call normal.
 Plus, no elves.

-- In the Old World of Darkness, we have playable vampires, werewolves (plus 11 other shapeshifter races), humans with magic powers (mages, sorcerers, mediums, shih, Imbued, etc.), changelings (faeries trapped in human bodies), wraiths, demons, mummies, kuei-jin (vampire-zombie-ghosts), ghouls, kinfolk (humans with shapeshifter ancestry), hsien (small gods trapped in human bodies), fomori (and drones, gorgons, and kami) (people possessed by spirits), zombies... oh, and regular humans, if you're feeling squishy.
+- In the Old World of Darkness, we have playable vampires, werewolves (plus 11 other shapeshifter races), humans with magic powers (mages, sorcerers, mediums, shih, Imbued, etc.), changelings (faeries trapped in human bodies), wraiths, demons, mummies, kuei-jin (vampire-zombie-ghosts), ghouls, dhampyr (humans with kuei-jin parents), kinfolk (humans with shapeshifter ancestry), kinain (humans with changeling ancestry), inanimae (faeries bound to the elements), adhene (faeries who'd been exiled from the physical world), hsien (small gods trapped in human bodies), fomori (and drones, gorgons, and kami) (people possessed by spirits), revenants, spectres... oh, and regular humans, if you're feeling squishy.

 All of these "splats" have their own subdivisions into playable types, though in most cases those are factions or cultures rather than races.
 But Werewolf: The Apocalypse lets you play not just werewolves, but also werehyenas, werespiders, wereravens, werebears, werefoxes, werecrocodiles, weresnakes, werecoyotes, wererats, weresharks, and nine types of werecats (tigers, lions, leopards, cheetahs, cougars, lynxes, jaguars, fae cats, and shadowcats).
 Each of these Changing-Breeds is a separate "species," with separate stats and magical Gifts.

-- The New World of Darkness has, thus far, humans, vampires, werewolves, mages, Prometheans (Frankenstein's monsters), changelings, Sin-Eaters and their associated Geists, Immortals, Psychics, Thaumaturges (essentially weak mages), various Changing-Breeds, Mummies, with Demons soon coming and (if you take fan-line games) Geniuses, Princesses and Leviathans.
+- The New World of Darkness has, thus far, humans, vampires, werewolves, mages, Prometheans (Frankenstein's monsters), changelings, Sin-Eaters and their associated Geists, mummies, demons, ghouls, dampyr (humans with vampire parents), Wolf-Blooded (humans with werewolf ancestry), Sleepwalkers (humans able to see mages' magic without problems), Scions (children of Prometheans who are immune to their "hated by reality" effect), stigmatics (humans able to see the God-Machine's workings), demon-blooded (humans with demon ancestry), Immortals, Psychics, Thaumaturges (essentially weak mages), and various Changing-Breeds and shapeshifters, with Beasts soon coming and (if you take fan-line games) Geniuses, Princesses and Leviathans.

 - Shadowrun has 5 metatypes: Human, Orks, Trolls, Elves and Dwarves.
 But each race has around 6 meta-variants, who can look nothing like the base race.
 Then there's the Synthetic Intelligences, the Drakes, the Changelings, the Ghouls, Vampires and other infected critters...
 There's the Non-human sentients too like Nagas, Centaurs, wendigos....